andrewchilds/overcast/README.md

 ```
   overcast pull [instance|cluster|all] [source] [dest]
-    Pull a file or directory from an instance or cluster using scp.
-Source is absolute.
+    Pull a file or directory from an instance or cluster using scp by default, or rsync if
+    the --rsync flag is used.
+Source is absolute or relative to the home directory,
-    Destination can be absolute or relative to the .overcast/files directory.
+    destination can be absolute or relative to the .overcast/files directory.

     Any reference to {instance} in the destination will be replaced with the instance name.

-      Option
+      Option         | Default
+      --rsync        | false
-      --user NAME
+      --user NAME    |

     Example:
     Assuming instances "app.01" and "app.02", this will expand to: